kyoheiu/era/README.md

 make install
 ```

-Then,
+- Or, you can use binary from the release page.

+## Usage

 ```
 ./era
 ```

-creates `config.json` in your `CONFIG_HOME/era/` automatically and you have a rainy clock.
+creates `config.json` in your `$XDG_CONFIG_HOME/era/` automatically and you have a rainy clock.
 Or,

 ```